J. Wesley Cochran

 Admitted to practice in Texas.

-Professor Cochran's career in legal education spans more than 35 years, including service at the law schools of Loyola University in New Orleans, the University of Washington, and the University of Mississippi.
-He teaches a variety of courses, including many of the intellectual property courses offered at the Texas Tech University School of Law.
-The University awarded him the 2004 President's Excellence in Teaching Award.
+Professor Cochran's career in legal education spans almost 40 years, including service at the law schools of Loyola University in New Orleans, the University of Washington, and the University of Mississippi.
+He teaches a variety of courses, from the first-year courses of Torts and Criminal Law to popular electives like Sports Law.
+He also teaches a course in the growing area of Gaming and Racing Law.
+His teaching abilities were recognized by the University in the 2004 President's Excellence in Teaching Award.

-Professor Cochran's service reaches beyond the university community.
-He speaks often to professional trade associations and community groups on issues related to intellectual property, technology, and professional development.
-He also has served on site evaluation teams for the American Bar Association and the Association of American Law Schools, inspecting law schools as part of the accreditation process.
+Professor Cochran's service reaches beyond the university community as well.
+In addition to speaking to professional trade associations and community groups on issues related to intellectual property, technology, and professional development, he has been recruited for site evaluation teams for the American Bar Association and the Association of American Law Schools, inspecting law schools as part of the accreditation process.

 - B.A., Austin College, 1976